auth0/docs/articles/api/authentication/api-authz/_get-token.md

 # Get Token

 Use this endpoint to:
-- Get an Access Token in order to call an API.
-You can, optionally, retrieve an ID Token and a Refresh Token as well.
+- Get an <dfn data-key="access-token">Access Token</dfn> in order to call an API.
+You can, optionally, retrieve an ID Token and a <dfn data-key="refresh-token">Refresh Token</dfn> as well.
 - Refresh your Access Token, using a Refresh Token you got during authorization.

 Note that the only OAuth 2.0 flows that can retrieve a Refresh Token are: